 Complete the early Heavensward Main Scenario Quest ‘The Better Half‘ in Foundation.
 With a level 50 crafter or gatherer, complete the ‘Inscrutable Tastes‘ sidequest in Foundation to unlock collectables.

-Complete the late Heavensward Main Scenario Quest ” to unlock Idyllshire.
+Progress through Heavensward Main Scenario Quest to get access to Idyllshire.
 With a level 60 crafter or gatherer, complete the quest ‘Go West, Craftsman‘.
-You may now unlock your first client, Zhloe, with the quest ‘Arms Wide Open‘.
+This unlocks collectables and scrips, so it’s required as a baseline for any deliveries.

-To unlock M’naago (level 60) you will need to complete the MSQ ‘The Return of the Bull‘, a post-Stormblood quest.
-You’ll also need the sidequest ‘None Forgotten, None Forsaken‘, which requires ‘Reach Long and Prosper‘ in Rhalgr’s Reach.
+To unlock M’naago (Level 60 DoH/DoL) you will need to have completed the MSQ ‘The Return of the Bull‘, a post-Stormblood quest.
+The unlock sidequest is ‘None Forgotten, None Forsaken‘, which requires ‘Reach Long and Prosper‘ as well as ‘And We Shall Call It Eureka‘ all of which are in Rhalgr’s Reach.

-To unlock Adkiragh (level 66) you’ll need to complete ‘Between a Rock and the Hard Place‘, which requires unlocking Zhloe’s deliveries and finishing the Stormblood MSQ.
-You’ll also need to complete the single sidequest ‘Purbol Rain‘ in Reunion in The Azim Steppe.
+To unlock Adkiragh (level 66 DoH/DoL) you’ll need to have unlocked Zhloe’s deliveries already.
+You’ll also need to complete the single sidequest ‘Purbol Rain‘ in Reunion in The Azim Steppe after progressing far enough in the Stormblood MSQ.
+Finally, the unlock quest is ‘Between a Rock and the Hard Place‘ in Idyllshire.

-To unlock Kai-Shirr (level 70), do the quest ‘Oh, Beehive Yourself‘ in Eulmore.
+To unlock Kai-Shirr (level 70 DoH/DoL), do the quest ‘Oh, Beehive Yourself‘ in Eulmore.
 This is unlocked after the post-Shadowbringers MSQ ‘Moving Forward‘, and having unlocked Shadowbringers collectables with the Eulmore sidequest ‘The Boutique Always Wins‘.

-Custom Deliveries are the easiest, most time efficient way to gain a large chunk of yellow and white scrips for your crafters and gatherers.
-If your crafter or gatherer is below level 80, instead of white scrips you’ll get a large amount of experience.
+Custom Deliveries are the easiest, most time efficient way to gain a large chunk of both types of scrips for your crafters and gatherers.
+If your crafter or gatherer is below max level, instead of the level cap scrips you’ll get a large amount of experience.
 You only have 12 delivery allowances per week, so it’s not farmable.
 You should definitely make sure to do these every week because of how efficient (and pretty painless) they are.

 Be sure you don’t turn in a collectible if it would push you over the cap on how many scrips you can hold.
 The game will warn you with a pop up window if this is the case.
 I usually just go buy some materia from the scrip exchange before returning to finish the turn ins.